fmblab/Biofoundry-Palette/README.md

 **Operation Instruction**
 - OPERATOR: place the name of the person running the machine
-- USER: place the name of the customer
+- USER: place the name of the user
 - ORDER ID: place the name of ther order identification
 - ORDER VOLUME: place the amount of the order
 - NEW/OLD WELL: choice of using old/used well